Key takeaways

 What can I take in place of Restasis?

-Dry eye disease is epidemiologically a common eye disorder, with a prevalence as high as 50 % in certain regions.
-In the United States, one study estimated that 6.8% of the adult population has been diagnosed with DED.
-DED can be the result of environmental factors, like low humidity, wind, allergens, and smoke, or DED can be a side effect of other medications or health conditions.
+Dry eye disease is a common eye disorder, with a prevalence as high as 50% in certain regions.
+In the United States, one study estimated that 8.1% of the adult population has been diagnosed with dry eye disease.
+Factors like low humidity, wind, allergens, smoke, and eye strain may contribute to dry eye disease.
+It can also be a side effect of medications or result from different health conditions.

-Over-the-counter (OTC) products include topical lubricants, with formulations including gels, liquids, and ointments.
-These are typically first-line treatments and options for those unable to use prescription-only Restasis.
-Topical lubricants generally include an agent to maintain viscosity, an agent to prevent evaporation, and a preservative to prevent contamination.
+Over-the-counter (OTC) products to treat the symptoms of dry eye disease include topical gels, liquids, and ointments.
 It is best to avoid products marketed to relieve red eyes since they generally contain medications that can exacerbate symptoms.
-However, most individuals suffering from DED state that these OTC eye drops alone do not provide substantial relief.
+However, many individuals suffering from dry eye disease do not experience complete relief from OTC eye drops alone.

 Compare Restasis alternatives |